Cummins takes 10 wickets to lead Australia to Pakistan series triumph

 From Kolkata’s slums to elite cricket: The story of India’s Saika Ishaque

-Cummins (5-49) followed that up with the wicket of Aamer Jamal for a duck to trigger an extra half an hour of play, during which he claimed his fifth wicket of the innings and 10th of the match to help mop up the tail.
+Cummins (5-49) followed that up with the wicket of Aamer Jamal for a duck to trigger an extra half-hour of play, during which he claimed his fifth wicket of the innings and 10th of the match to help mop up the tail.

-It was his second 10-wicket match haul in 57 tests and concluded a glorious year in which he led Australia to the World Test Championship, a 50-overs World Cup triumph and the retention of the Ashes in England.
+It was his second 10-wicket match haul in 57 Tests and concluded a glorious year in which he led Australia to the World Test Championship, a 50-overs World Cup triumph and the retention of the Ashes in England.

 “Crazy year.
 Lots of cricket, lots of success on the field,” said Cummins, who was named Man of the Match.